 - Raw milk is cultured and allowed to ferment until it becomes curd.

-- The curd is churned, then a cultured butter is made from the fats.
+- The curd is churned, then a cultured butter is made from the fats and separated from the liquid.

 - The remaining cultured butter is then slowly heated and the milk fats separated, much like the production of ghee and clarified butter.

-This much more complicated procedure significantly improves upon the already impressive health benefits of ghee.
+The much more complicated procedure of making Ghruta significantly improves upon the already impressive health benefits of ghee.
 The end result of this process is a powerful, tridoshic substance that can be incredibly healing.
 Its flavor is further enhanced when compared to ghee, and its chemical makeup is different.

 Because of the intensive process involved, Ghruta has a unique lipid profile when compared to ghee.
 The lipids are purified, allowing them to interact more effectively with the body.
 This allows for Ghruta to potentially reduce cholesterol levels in the body.
 It also won’t cause the same immunological reactions that some other lipid molecules are known to cause.